Bernie Worrell: 1990s–2010s

-Around that same time, Worrell joined the rock group Black Jack Johnson with Mos Def, Will Calhoun, Doug Wimbish, and Dr. Know.
-In 2004, the band, including Worrell, appeared on Mos Def's second studio album The New Danger.
+Around that same time, Worrell formed Black Jack Johnson with Mos Def, Will Calhoun, Doug Wimbish, and Dr. Know.
+In 2004, they appeared on Mos Def's album The New Danger.
 That same year, he appeared in the documentary Moog, about synthesizer pioneer Robert Moog.
-The film featured Herbert Deutsch and several other Moog synthesizer musicians, including Keith Emerson, Money Mark, The Moog Cookbook, and the band Stereolab.

 In 2009, he joined longtime Parliament-Funkadelic guitarist DeWayne "Blackbyrd" McKnight, bassist Melvin Gibbs, and drummer J.T.
 Lewis to form the band SociaLybrium, who toured Europe.
 Their album For You/For Us/For All was released on Livewired Music in January 2010.
 He toured with Bootsy Collins, another major figure from Parliament-Funkadelic, in 2011.

 From 2011 through 2015, Worrell performed with his group, The Bernie Worrell Orchestra.
-The band, which was formed out of a partnership with a young New Jersey producer named Evan Taylor, was known for appearance of special guests at their live performances, including Bootsy Collins, Talking Heads and Tom Tom Club bassist Tina Weymouth, Talking Heads guitarist Jerry Harrison, Talking Heads and Tom Tom Club drummer Chris Frantz, Blondie keyboardist Jimmy Destri, Minute Men's Mike Watt, and Captain Beefheart guitarist Gary Lucas.
+The band, which was formed out of a partnership with a young New Jersey producer named Evan Taylor, was known for appearance of special guests at their live performances, including Bootsy Collins, Jerry Harrison, bassist Tina Weymouth and drummer Chris Frantz of Talking Heads and Tom Tom Club, Blondie keyboardist Jimmy Destri, bassist Mike Watt of Minutemen and Firehose, and Captain Beefheart guitarist Gary Lucas.
 They released two albums, BWO is Landing and Prequel.

 In 2012 and 2013, Worrell also played a series of concerts with rock guitarist Steve Kimock, Gov't Mule bassist Andy Hess, and vocalist-percussionist Camille Armstrong.
 In 2013, Kimock's son John Morgan Kimock played drums for the group.

 In 2015, Worrell appeared in the movie Ricki and the Flash as Billy, the keyboard player in Meryl Streep's band.
 The film, about a woman who leaves her family behind to join a rock band, reunited Worrell with director Jonathan Demme, who had directed the Talking Heads concert film Stop Making Sense.

+Worrell and Preston Singletary cofounded the indigenous music group Khu.éex'.